oroinc/documentation/user/storefront/orders/kits.rst

 Order a Product Kit in the Storefront
 =====================================

+.. hint:: This section is part of the :ref:`Product Kits <concept-guides--product-management-kits>` concept guide that provides a general understanding of the product kits concept in OroCommerce.

 You can select which items to add to your product kit in the storefront.
 The items available as part of the kit are pre-configured in the back-office, but you can select optional items you would like to purchase.

 To configure a product kit in the storefront, click **Configure and Add to Shopping List** on its product page.